Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 While top speed is one of the most alluring, most noticeable features of an electric scooter, it shouldn’t be a priority.

-First, it’s often limited by law.
-As we already mentioned, you will often be limited to about 15 mph / 25 kmh, or maybe 18 mph / 30 kmh in some places.
+Legal restrictions often limit speeds to about 15 mph / 25 kmh or 18 mph / 30 kmh in most places.

 Motor type